Make the Switch - Testimonials

 Julie Brandlen, Sanctuary Director Boston Nature Center

 I try to align my actions with my values; and all of our actions have consequences.
 Mass Audubon is such a shining example of leading by example in reducing its own carbon footprint.
-If an organization can do this so successfully, I can help by Making the Switch to green power from Mass Energy.
+If an organization can do this so successfully, I can help by Making the Switch to green power from Green Energy Consumers Alliance.

 I urge all of Mass Audubon members to consider Making the Switch.